 The course syllabus comprises a contract between the student and faculty.
 It outlines the expectations and objectives that must be met in course work and lab and clinical experiences in order to assure successful completion of the course.
-Syllabi for all courses are available online.
+Syllabi for all courses are available on the Information Portal.